The Emil J. Frautschi Legacy Society

 - Retain payments for life

-Your will or trust can stipulate that a specific sum of money, a percentage of your estate, a piece of property, such as a work of art, real estate or other items are given to the College through the Foundation.
+Your will or trust can stipulate that a specific sum of money, a percentage of your estate, a piece of property, such as real estate or other items are given to the College through the Foundation.